Imagine a world where we could drastically cut down on the colossal 142.6 million metric tons of plastic packaging produced annually.

 Edible packaging offers a multitude of environmental benefits, making it a compelling solution in the quest for sustainable food systems.

-• Food waste reduction: Edible packaging can play a pivotal role in minimizing food waste.
+- Food waste reduction: Incorporating food waste innovative technology, like edible packaging, can play a crucial role in minimizing food waste..
 By preserving food freshness and extending shelf life, it prevents spoilage and the need for premature disposal.
 In the United States alone, over 30% of food produced is wasted, and edible packaging can help reverse this trend, making a substantial dent in the food waste crisis.

 Edible Packaging as a Solution to Food Waste